wes337/nordcloud-link-stations/README.md

 ## Usage

 Hosted as a serverless cloud function on Firebase.
 If you're only interested in the function logic, please see `functions/src/functions.ts`.
+You can also run the unit tests using `npm run test` inside the functions directory _(Node version 14.16.0)_.

 #### Find the best link station